leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 ### HTTP caching

-Because it sends the queries via `POST`, GraphQL is normally not cacheable on the server-side or intermediate stages, such a CDN.
+Because it sends the queries via `POST`, GraphQL is normally not cacheable on the server-side or intermediate stages between the client and the server, such as a CDN.

 However, persisted queries can be accessed via `GET`, hence we can cache their response.